-Annual Writing Competition | WritersDigest.com
+Call for Submissions: The Writer's Digest Annual Writing Competition

 Writer’s Digest has been shining a spotlight on up and coming writers in all genres through its Annual Writing Competition for more than 80 years.
-Enter our 87th Annual Writing Competition for your chance to win and have your work be seen by editors and agents!
-Almost 500 winners will be chosen.
-The top winning entries of this writing contest will also be on display in the 87th Annual Writer’s Digest Competition Collection.
+Enter our 89th Annual Writing Competition for your chance to win and have your work be seen by editors and agents!
+Almost 500 winners will be chosen..

 You can edit or manage your entry HERE